If you read my first article on the audio player, you already now that it was meant to be a connected Tardis.

 I created to LED string to add a LED in each window.

-Please note that I don't remember if I respect the 1/4W limit of the resistor.
+Please note that you have to respect the 1/4W limit of the resistor.
+The LED are controlled with a mosfet and PWM.

-If I had to do a second version of the Tardis, I will use SMD LEDs and fix them on the bottom of each window.
+If I had to do a second version of the Tardis, I would use SMD LEDs and fix them on the bottom of each window.

 After that, I glued the faces, and added a small border on each side and on the bottom (by adding layers of wooden sheet).